Montana legislator sues House speaker over censure

 Zephyr, one of the state’s first openly transgender lawmakers, has faced calls for her censure since late last month, when she said lawmakers who voted to pass a bill to ban gender-affirming health care for transgender youths would have “blood on your hands.”

-In the week leading up to Zephyr’s censure, Reiger refused to recognize Zephyr for debate on a single bill and deactivated her microphone.
+In the week leading up to Zephyr’s censure, Regier refused to recognize Zephyr for debate on a single bill and deactivated her microphone.

 “This effort by House leadership to silence me and my constituents is a disturbing and terrifying affront to democracy itself,” Zephyr said Monday in a statement released by her attorneys at the American Civil Liberties Union of Montana.